oven-sh/bun/docs/api/dns.md

 **🚧** — This API is experimental and may change in the future.
 {% /callout %}

 To prefetch a DNS entry, you can use the `dns.prefetch` API.
-This API is useful when you know you'll need to connect to a host in the soon and want to avoid the initial DNS lookup.
+This API is useful when you know you'll need to connect to a host soon and want to avoid the initial DNS lookup.

 ```ts
 dns.prefetch(hostname: string, port: number): void;